 As adults age, certain factors can weaken the immune systems, making it harder to fight off bacteria and serious illness.
 Older adults may produce less stomach acid, which helps to control bacteria, and weakened kidneys may struggle to filter bacteria from the blood.
 Chronic conditions such as diabetes, arthritis, cancer or cardiovascular disease, and some medications, may also affect the immune system.
 In addition, poor eyesight and sense of smell may keep some individuals from noticing food spills and signs of spoilage.

 Tips for Older Adults

-- If needed, wear glasses when handling food.
+- If you normally wear glasses to help you see, also wear them when handling food.

-- Set up a support system of family and friends to help with kitchen tasks when you're low on energy.
+- Family and friends can be a great support system and resource.
+Ask them for help with kitchen tasks when you're low on energy.